Moistbobo/Bobo-WaifuGachaBot/README.md

 ## Implemented features
 ### Ecchi lookup
 On random waifu rolls, there is a random chance for a R18 reaction to appear on the message.
-Clicking the reaction will trigger the bot to DM the user an Ecchi image of the character, queried from danbooru
+Clicking the reaction will trigger the bot to DM the user an Ecchi image of the character, queried from gelbooru

 ### Series only roll
 As the waifu db is expected to grow very large, users will be able to roll characters from a specific series, narrowing the total roll possibilities to increase the chance of getting their desired character